 What is “constipation?”
 It is the inability to pass fecal material usually due to dehydration or lack of fiber in the diet.
-Well, goldfish are physiologically built to never be constipated.
+Thankfully, goldfish are physiologically built to never be constipated.

 So, if a goldfish is super hydrated, having dry fecal balls does not fit.
 Their gastrointestinal tract is super lubed and will not produce compacted fecal balls.
 Therefore, your goldfish is NOT constipated.
 We also commonly see concern about “long stringy white poop.”
 This is simply the mucosal lining of a bowel movement.
-Just like your feces is coated with mucus to make it slide easier, so is your goldfish’s.
+Your goldfish’s feces is coated with mucus to make it slide easier, just like yours.

 If your goldfish is acting lethargic and depressed, check your water quality.
 This is the #1 cause our office sees for sick fish.
 Poor water quality causes your fish to become stressed out and will reduce their immune function.